 MATERIALS METHODS

 The study was conducted at Pillipakuttai village ofNamagiripettai block in Namakkal district of Tamil Nadu.
 The lactating cows in early lactation were screened by using TANUCHEK SCC kit for intramammary infection by somatic cell count.
 A total of 40 cows with no intramammary infection were selected for this study and divided into three groups.
 Group I was kept as control with 10 animals which did not receive post-milking teat dipping.
 Group II and III were the treatment groups having 15 cows each.
-In group II post milking teat dipping was done with one percent Potassium permanganate and in Group III with a Bioteat dip solution.
+In group II post milking teat dipping was done with one percent potassium permanganate and in Group III with a Bioteat dip solution.
 Bioteat dip is a herbal nano biopolymer solution used to prevent mastitis.
 This solution is biodegradable, eco-friendly and consists of natural food grade material which is easily washable from the udder.
 The experiment was carried for 3 months.
 The teat of treatment cows were dipped in post milking teat disinfectant, twice daily immediately after milking with a contact time of 20-30 seconds.

 The cow milk samples (30 ml) were collected from afternoon milking for SCC count and estimation of pH in the milk at weekly interval for 4 months.
 A drop of collected milk sample were added in a TANUCHEK SCC tube and 3 drops of enhancer was added in the milk sample, allowed to wait 30 minutes to develop colour in the sample, the developed colour was compared with colour card and somatic cell count was measured.
 The pH of the milk was measured by using pH papers.
 The milk yield of treatments and control was recorded during the experiment period.